 Good research has always been about evidence.
 Reliable evidence.
 The Bias in Research node aims to ensure that research, and related policy decisions, rest on strong and unbiased pillars of evidence.

 Our mission is to ensure that policy decisions rest on strong and unbiased pillars of evidence.
+The Charles Perkins Centre is the perfect place to collaborate with content area experts in order to achieve this vision.

 With the growing threat of complex conditions such as obesity, diabetes and cardiovascular disease – considered complex because they’re the result of a mix of biological, social, cultural and other factors – producing unbiased evidence and promoting evidence-based decision making is as important today as it’s ever been.